barnim/vscode-ext-markdown-code-copy-button/README.md

 - Press `F5` in VS Code to launch an Extension Development Host and test the Markdown preview.

 ## Release Notes

+### 0.1.0

+- Marketplace metadata (homepage, bugs URL, keywords and gallery banner) added.
+- README now includes a screenshot of the copy button experience.
+- Added an activation smoke test that runs with `npm test`.

 ### 0.0.1